bukalapak/snowboard/README.md

 $ snowboard html -o output.html -t awesome-template.html API.apib
 ```

-To see how the template looks like, you can see `snowboard` default template located in [templates/winter.html](templates/winter.html).
+To see how the template looks like, you can see `snowboard` default template in [templates/winter.html](templates/winter.html).

 ### Serve HTML Documentation